-Support/reflective practice groups
+Support groups

-Regular support/reflective practice groups are held in venues convenient for foster carers.
+Regular support groups are held in venues convenient for foster carers or via social communication platforms.
 These groups are where information can be shared, any issues can be raised with us and, most importantly, foster carers can socialise, learn from and support each other.

-Foster carer mentoring
+Foster carer buddying

-We operate a mentoring scheme to develop skills and understanding of the fostering role.
+We operate a buddying scheme to develop skills and understanding of the fostering role.
 It is targeted at the following, if considered appropriate:

-- Newly approved foster carers - Foster carers with limited support networks - Foster carers who need increased confidence to attend training and support/reflective practice groups.
+- Newly approved foster carers - Foster carers with limited support networks - Foster carers who need increased confidence to attend training and support.

-Mentoring provides impartial support to foster carers and allows the mentor to have an opportunity to further develop their own professional practice, skills and knowledge.
+Buddying provides impartial support to foster carers and allows the buddy to have an opportunity to further develop their own professional practice, skills and knowledge.